 The other Jayco one I was looking at was the Jay Feather.
 Of this design, the only model I would consider is 18RBM.
 It’s fully enclosed and the bed isn’t in a cloth walled room.
 I prefer my walls to be solid :).

 This one is my absolute FAVORITE design.
 Why?
 BATHTUB!
 Who doesn’t like a good bubble bath?
-The Jay Feather also has great storage.
+Travel campers don’t have a lot of room, but the Jay Feather has great storage.
 It doesn’t have my dinette though :(.
 Same thing here.
 One of the couches could be replaced with a dinette.

 If you are looking to live the RV Camper lifestyle, you should make sure you know what you want.
 If you’re doing it full time?
 Don’t compromise on a lot.
 That’s going to be your home and you will need to be happy there.
 The only thing I know I will need to compromise on because of the size is the seating area.
 With that said, I have other options.
+There are many floor plans in the travel campers out there.
 The dinette area could be modified and used as a seating area.
 The bed makes a comfortable place to sit as well.

 Do you live the RV lifestyle?
+What research did you do on travel campers?
 Are you a permanent one or a part time one.
 What is your favorite thing about it and what do you not like about it?